-Lecture, online/Zoom discussion and activities, class discussion, student presentations, group project, self and peer evaluations, written reports, quizzes, exams.
+Lecture, class discussion/activities, online workshop, student presentations, group project, self and peer evaluations, quizzes, exams.

 Course Objectives and/or Competencies:

 Courses in this category focus on developing ideas and expressing them clearly, considering the effect of the message, fostering understanding, and building the skills needed to communicate persuasively.
 Courses involve the command of oral, aural, written, and visual literacy skills that enable people to exchange messages appropriate to the subject, occasion, and audience.